EricomSoftwareLtd/Shield/Utils/DockerNetwork-Change.md

 ```bash
 shield-start
 ```
-Wait for the system to be up and running
+Wait for the system to be up and running.
 Check using shield-status command

 ### 7. Add other nodes to your cluster